Charlweed/gimp_comfyui/README.md

 ## Installation steps
 Assuming Gimp 2.99 and ComfyUI are installed and working:
-1) Locate or choose your Gimp 2.99/3.0 Gimp installation, and find `bin/python` in that Gimp installation.
-2) Locate or choose your Gimp plugins-folder.
+1) Locate or choose your Gimp plugins-folder.
 The folder in your home folder is the simplest choice:
-`~/AppData/Roaming/Gimp/2.99/plug-ins` for Windows, or `~/.config/Gimp/2.99/plug-ins` on linux, `"~/Library/Application Support/GIMP/2.99/plug-ins"` on MacOS.
+`~/AppData/Roaming/Gimp/2.99/plug-ins` for Windows, or `$HOME/.var/app/org.gimp.GIMP/config/GIMP/2.99/plug-ins` on linux, `"~/Library/Application Support/GIMP/2.99/plug-ins"` on MacOS.
 Replace the ~ with your home directory.
-3) Locate your ComfyUI folder, and find the `custom_nodes` folder in it.
+2) Locate your ComfyUI folder, and find the `custom_nodes` folder in it.
-4) Locate or choose your StableDiffusion data folder, which is the parent dir to `models`.
+3) Locate, Create, or choose your StableDiffusion data folder, which is the parent dir to `models`.
 Typically, this will be `ComfyUI`, the same as above, but does not need to be. **It must have a "models" directory, so create that if you are using a temporary or dummy directory.**
-5) Locate, or choose, an install-time python installation.
+4) Locate, or choose, an install-time python installation.
 You can choose the python bundled with Gimp, as discussed above in Pre-Installation, but Gimp's python does not have TK installed, so you will need to use the command line interface. **Installing TK in Gimp's python does not work, at least not of this writing in 2024/07/31**
-6) In a terminal/console, execute ``<your-python> <this-project>/installer.py`` if you are providing command-line options, put each directory name in quotes, to avoid problems with spaces.
+5) In a terminal/console, execute ``<your-python> <this-project>/installer.py`` if you are providing command-line options, put each directory name in quotes, to avoid problems with spaces.

 If a dialog opens: